nschonni/cordova-docs/articles/getting-started-2017/vs-taco-tutorial-typescript.md

 The project's `www\lib` folder stores the RequireJS JavaScript library used by the application and is added automatically by Visual Studio.

 If you look in the project's `www\scripts` folder, you won't find any JavaScript files.
 That's because the default project doesn't come with any.
-Instead, there's a `scripts` folder hanging off the root of the project folder structure, and all of the project's TypeScript files goes there.
+Instead, there's a `scripts` folder hanging off the root of the project folder structure, and all of the project's TypeScript files go there.
 During the build process, Visual Studio compiles the TypeScript files into JavaScript and places the resulting JavaScript files in `www/scripts`.

 Looking in the project's `scripts` folder, you should see the following folder and files: